swipetor/swipetor-server/README.md

 ## Setup
 See [Setup](docs/setup.md)

-## Dual Licensing
+## License

 - **AGPL-3.0 License**: Default and preferred open-source license for the project.
 For more details, see the [AGPL-3.0 License](LICENSE).
-    - Commercial use is allowed.
-Any modifications to the software should be open sourced if the software serves over network.
-Please send a PR back to contribute, thank you.
+  - This license allows commercial use, but you should share any modifications you make to the software.
+Please send a PR back for any improvements.
-    - No multi-tenant or multi-domain usage.
+  - This license restricts multi-tenant or multi-domain usage.
-- **Dual Licensing**: Please contact at www.swipetor.com.
+- **Different/Dual Licensing**: Please contact at www.swipetor.com.